Pradeep7909/iOS_Projects/README.md

 #  Arfof Demo
 A sample project on Ecommerce Application with Authentication, Realtime chat and Map

 # Description
 Built a iOS Mobile Application using swift, xcode

 These application consists of:

-/**
-  * UIKit for User Interface building
-  * FirebaseAuth for Phone number Authetication
-    * Also Integrate with social media such as Facebook, Google, Twitter, Gitub
+  * User authentication using phone numbers, Facebook, Google, Twitter, and GitHub.
-  * Firebase Realtime Database and Firebase Storage for for Realtime Chatting between users
-  * Mapkit for Map integration in project
+  * Real-time chat functionality powered by Firebase Realtime Database.
+  * Integration of MapKit for mapping features.
-  * NotificationService and NotificationContent for custom UI of notifiation
+  * Custom UI for notifications using NotificationService and NotificationContent.
   * UI Test and Unit Test for testing my project

-*/
+# Dependencies

+  * Hero :- For Animation
+  * DGCharts :- For Line Chart and Bar Chart in DashBoard Screen
+  * FirebaseAuth:- For Authentication
+  * FirebaseMessaging :- For Notification
+  * FirebaseInAppMessaging :- For in App Message
+  * FirebaseDatabase:- For Real Time Chat
+  * FirebaseStorage:- For storing images on firebase
+  * GoogleSign:- For Integrating google signin
+  * FBSDKLoginKit:- For Facebook Integration
+  * SDWebImage:- For Displaying Network Image